June 23 – 30, 2018

 The Poetry Program at the Community of Writers is founded on the belief that when poets gather in a community to write new poems, each poet may well break through old habits and write something stronger and truer than before.
 To help this happen we work together to create an atmosphere in which everyone might feel free to try anything.
 In the mornings we meet in workshops to read to each other the work of the previous twenty-four hours; each participant also has an opportunity to work with each staff poet.
 In the late afternoons we gather for a conversation about some aspect of craft.
 On several afternoons staff poets hold brief individual conferences.
 Director: Robert Hass.

-Tuition for the Poetry Program includes six evening meals.
+Tuition for the Poetry Program includes seven evening meals.
 Financial aid is available; requests for our limited financial aid can be made in the Application Form.
 Admissions are based on submitted manuscripts.
-Please Note: Tuition does not include housing costs*.
+Please Note: Tuition does not include housing costs.
 See Housing and Meals.
 See Fees & Deadlines, below.

 Note: We make no admissions decisions before all the submissions have been read and evaluated.
 The Application Form link is at the bottom of the page.
 Please make sure to read all the information here before applying.

 Deadline for receipt of application/submission is March 28, 2018.

 Click on the author portraits to learn about these poets and their work.
 Or View as List

 Kazim Ali • Mónica de la Torre • Robert Hass